himanshumalik-spektra/Accelerate-Agentic-AI-for-Frontier/Spectra-cloudslice/Labguides/Usecase 07/Usecase07.md

 Microsoft Foundry has a large number of built-in evaluators that you can also invoke *code-first*.

-1. Click on the **Evaluations** item in the sidebar menu.
+1. Click on the **Evaluations** from the sidebar menu.

      ![](./media/aaae1t5s1.png)

-1. Select the **Evaluators catalog** to see the full list of supported evaluators
+1. Select the **Evaluators catalog** tab from the top to see the full list of supported evaluators.

      ![](./media/aaae1t5s2.png)

-1. Filter to see evaluators for a particular category - e.g., agents
+1. Filter to see evaluators for a particular category - e.g., agents.

      ![](./media/us47new.png)

      ![](./media/us48.png)

-1. Use "Ask AI" to get explanations for any of them - e.g., ask:
+1. Use "Ask AI" to get an explanation.

     ```
     Tell me more about the Protected-Material evaluator